Kami-christella/Kami-christella/README.md

 **Software Engineer · AI & Machine Learning Enthusiast · Builder of intelligent systems**

-🔭 Currently building an **AI-powered e-learning platform** — automated marking, personalized insights, and real-time conversation tutoring
-🌱 Deepening my knowledge in **Machine Learning**, AI agent systems, and scalable backend architecture ⚙️ Interested in backend systems, REST & GraphQL APIs, and AI integration in production apps 🤝 Open to collaboration on impactful tech projects — especially at the intersection of AI and real-world access 💬 Ask me about Python, FastAPI, Node.js, AI systems, or full-stack development 📫 Reach me at: **kamichristella@gmail.com**
+  🔭 Currently building an **AI-powered e-learning platform** —  to automate teaching tasks and improve student learning 🌱 Deepening my knowledge in **Machine Learning**, AI agent systems, and scalable backend architecture ⚙️ Interested in backend systems, REST & GraphQL APIs, and AI integration in production apps 🤝 Open to collaboration on impactful tech projects — especially at the intersection of AI and real-world access 💬 Ask me about Python, FastAPI, Node.js, AI systems, or full-stack development 📫 Reach me at: **kamichristella@gmail.com**
   ⚡ Fun fact: I enjoy making computers do the boring work so humans don't have to 😄

 ### 🧠 Tech Stack